Explorations and Experiments

 Click on an image for a full screen view.
 When in Full screen view, click on the "i" icon for information about the art.

-$1200, acrylic on canvas, 30" x 40", 2011 :: This painting is based on a surrealist painting I made in high school and inspired by Mandelbrot fractal patterns - patterns that appear in nature which look the same no matter how closely you view them.
+$500, acrylic on canvas, 30" x 40", 2011 :: This painting is based on a surrealist painting I made in high school and inspired by Mandelbrot fractal patterns - patterns that appear in nature which look the same no matter how closely you view them.
+Now on display at Avenue, 3361 Mission St., SF :: avenuesf.com

 $80, acrylic, marker and ink on paper, 18" x 24", 2011 :: Here is an experiment in how I represent the urban landscape in San Francisco.
 Bernal HIll is the model.

 This paintings has been revised (with a much simpler background).
-New image on the way. :: $200, 14" x 18", acrylic on canvas, 2010 :: A portrait of sorts of a flower on a joshua tree.
+The new image is titled "Cactus Bloom".
+A portrait of sorts of a flower on a joshua tree.

 $140, acrylic on canvas, 11" x 14", 2009